orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
-strace | Is for debugging from this overlay.
-It depends on musl from this overlay since bits/user.h is broken in musl. gdb | Is for debugging from this overlay.
-It depends on musl from this overlay since bits/user.h is broken in musl.
+strace | It depends on musl from this overlay since bits/user.h is broken in musl. gdb | It depends on musl from this overlay since bits/user.h is broken in musl.
-X | Is for the windowing system.
-You need to copy 20-nouveau.conf to etc/X11/xorg.conf.d/20-video.conf and edit it especially the Hz and the driver.
-This special file loads the proper modules explicitly in the correct order instead of lazy loading them. wpa_supplicant | Is for WIFI support xf86-video-nouveau | Works on Geforce2 MX xf86-video-ati | Works if it doesn't pull proprietary drivers such as opencl drivers. mplayer | mpd |
+X | You need to copy configs/20-video.conf from muslx32toolkit to etc/X11/xorg.conf.d/20-video.conf and edit it especially the Hz and the driver.
+This special file loads the proper modules explicitly in the correct order instead of lazy loading them.
+DRI3 set to 1 breaks opengl so you may need to set it to 0. wpa_supplicant | Works as expected.
+Untested GUI if any. xf86-video-nouveau | Works on Geforce2 MX xf86-video-ati | Works if it doesn't pull proprietary drivers such as opencl (AMDAPP) or AMDGPU(-PRO) drivers. mplayer | Works when streaming radio mpd | Should work from past experience geany | Works showing IDE. dwm | Tiled based window manager. xfce4 | Does show desktop.
+May possibly not log off first time but it fixes itself. aterm | Works only from this overlay. xfce4-terminal | Works as expected. gimp | Can draw with basic shapes. xscreensaver | Opengl screen savers tested working. mesa-progs | Glxgears works on working opengl. chrony and ntpd | Chrony needs musl struct timex patched with musl from this overlay. alsa | You may need to copy _.asound.rc to `/<user>/.asound.rc` to get sound working for Firefox.
+It works without .asound.rc with mplayer. gnu screen | Allows to copy and paste and have multiple apps run in each virtual terminal links | Works when downloading and viewing pages lxde-meta | Works on load and with menu lanucher evince | Works showing pdf inkscape | Works when drawing basic shapes. wireshark | Works when displaying when opening pcap.
+Untested for capturing. audacious | Works when playing mp3 pidgin | Works with aim
-geany | Programmer's IDE
-dwm | Tiled based window manager. xfce4 | Does show desktop.
-May possibly not log off first time but it fixes itself. aterm | Works only from this overlay xfce4-terminal |
-gimp | Can draw
-xscreensaver | Opengl screen savers tested working. mesa-progs | Provides glxgears to check if opengl is working. chrony and ntpd work | Chrony needs musl struct timex patched with musl from this overlay. alsa | You need to copy _.asound.rc to `/<user>/.asound.rc` gnu screen | Allows to copy and paste and have multiple apps run in each virtual terminal links | A terminal web browser
+GPicView | Showed picture without segfault. gucharmap | Works showing characters
+PCManFM | Works viewing directory vlc | Works when playing video keepassx | Works but needs qtcore and qtgui patch applied to properly display folders. leafpad | Works on save and load file emacs | May be slow loading but it should work.
+Tested under chroot but not native. vi | It should work.
+Tested under chroot but not native.

 ### Buggy